 Our Online Master of Science in Cybersecurity (OMS Cybersecurity) will give you the expertise to set you up for a thriving career as a cybersecurity expert and leader in a cutting-edge, high-demand field.
 Featuring the same world-class instruction as our on-campus program, you’ll learn from faculty whose cybersecurity ingenuity and research is sought by the country’s top companies and government experts.

-Designed to be completed in two-to-three years, our OMS Cybersecurity consists of three courses covering the threats and defenses to information theft, as well as policies and strategies to keep information secure.
+OMS Cybersecurity is a part-time program designed to be completed in two to three years.
+It consists of three courses covering the threats and defenses to information theft, as well as policies and strategies to keep information secure.
 In addition, you'll get a broad view of the field by choosing a class from a track outside your specialty.
 You'll have the flexibility to focus on a specific area of interest by selecting to concentrate on one of three tracks.
 Each track requires an additional six courses — four track-specific courses and two elective courses.

 Just like students in our Master of Cybersecurity program on-campus, you'll get the opportunity to work in a commercial, industrial, academic, or government setting to help solve security issues through our five-credit-hour cybersecurity practicum.